micropython/micropython/esp8266/README.md

 The tool chain required for the build is the OpenSource ESP SDK, which can be found at <https://github.com/pfalcon/esp-open-sdk>.
 Clone this repository and run `make` in its directory to build and install the SDK locally.
 Make sure to add toolchain bin directory to your PATH.
+Read esp-open-sdk's README for additional important information on toolchain setup.

 Add the external dependencies to the MicroPython repository checkout:
 ```bash